Everything you’ve always

 No, but most are!
 We work with the dogs to see if they’ll be ok off leash.
 Most dogs like to do the “pack” thing, so even if your dog doesn’t listen the best they eventually can be off leash with us.
 We leash up all the dogs that we’re worried about not listening before we get close to the end of our hikes.
 We recommend all dogs who join us to have a tracking device on their collars.
 We have partnered with Fi but there are many other options such as, Whistle, Apple Air tag, etc. Eric or another Active Dog staff member will definitely go over all off leash questions at the meet and greet.

 When are you open and what time are the hikes?

 We are open 365 days per year.
 The only days we do not have regular scheduled services are Thanksgiving Day and Christmas Day.
 We only hike the dogs who are boarding with us on those days.
-A majority of our hikers take their packs up to our two parcels of privately owned land in the Pawling, NY, area.
-Pick up can range from 8:30-11:30 and dogs will typically be home between 12-3.
+A majority of our hikers take their packs to hike at either one of our two large parcels of land in the Pawling, NY area, or to our farm in Bethlehem, CT.
+We now own over 650 acres of land that we use for conducting our pack hikes.
+An average day is roughly 9 AM to 1 PM, with pickup ranging between 8-11 AM and dogs will typically be home between 12-3 PM.
 We send a message out each morning to let you know of our ETA.
 Weekend hikes take place midday in order to meet all of our clients’ needs.

 Our office hours are: